“When my specialist said ‘Marg you are no longer a diabetic, I just burst into tears. It was 36 years I was living with diabetes.”

 Margaret Harrigan was the first person in South Australia to receive an islet transplant as a treatment for her type 1 diabetes.

-Now seven years on from her life-changing procedure, Margaret is living diabetes free, a blessing both herself and her loving husband Kerry could never have imagined.
+Now 11 years on from her life-changing procedure, Margaret is living diabetes free, a blessing both herself and her loving husband Kerry could never have imagined.
 This incredible outcome was only possible through ongoing research supported by The Hospital Research Foundation.

 Margaret was diagnosed with type 1 gestational diabetes when she was in her early 20s and 30 weeks pregnant with her second child.
 It did not disappear after birth.